Send signed metadata with JWT

 Warning: If an active key is revoked before your JWT signing is updated with the new key, data isn't processed until the JWT sent to Pendo is signed with the new key.

-To revoke a key, hover over the key in the Active Keys table and select the Revoke Key icon, then accept the confirmation to revoke the key permanently.
+To revoke a key, hover over it in the Active Keys table and select the Revoke Key icon, then accept the confirmation to permanently revoke the key.
 This can't be undone.